Sydney International Airport

 What lounges are at Sydney Airport’s international terminal?

-Air New Zealand Koru Club, near Gate 59
+Air New Zealand Sydney International Lounge, near Gate 59

 Air New Zealand Sydney International Lounge is the airline’s flagship lounge in Australia, and offers a number of different areas for travellers who are looking to relax, refresh or log in and work.
 The bar serves fresh, barista-made coffee by day and New Zealand’s wines and beers in the evening.
 Travellers who can access the lounge include Airpoints Elite, Gold, Elite Partner and Koru members.
-All Business Class passengers departing on Air New Zealand flights can also access the lounge, as can eligible travellers who are in transit.
+All Business Premier passengers departing on Air New Zealand flights can also access the lounge.

 The Emirates Airlines Lounge at Sydney Airport International Terminal (T1) offers complimentary access to Business Class, First Class or Emirates Skywards Gold or Platinum members.

 The Singapore Airlines Lounge at Sydney International Terminal (T1) is one of two Star Alliance lounges in the terminal (the other being Air New Zealand’s Koru Club).
 It’s known for its quiet ambiance and semi-private booths where you can work as you enjoy a meal or snack.
-Business class passengers and those with Star Alliance Gold status are entitled to use the lounge.
+Singapore Airlines passengers travelling Business Class, KrisFlyer Elite Gold and Star Alliance Gold members are among those eligible to use the lounge.

 What hotels are near Sydney Airport?